 A The ordinances require that you hire a qualified inspector.
 That’s us.

 Q What is your fee?

 A Please call us for a free quotation.
 Fees are dependent on the size and other characteristics of the building.
 We have inspected more than 1,000 buildings and offer a fair price based on extensive experience.
-Many other firms are priced at much higher levels and some lone practitioners offer lower fees, but are much less experienced, offer less service, and could cost more in the end.
-We frequently are called upon to re-inspect buildings after unsatisfactory experience with other inspections.
+Many other firms are priced at much higher levels.
+Some lone practitioners offer lower fees, but are much less experienced, offer less service, and could cost more in the end.
+We frequently are called upon to re-inspect buildings after an unsatisfactory experience with other inspections.

 Q How do I select an engineer for my inspection?

 A Select us.
 We are experienced.
 We satisfy the Building Departments.
 We protect your interests.
 Our service is prompt and communication is clear.
 Our fees are fair and reasonable.